-- More schools, institutes, labs and programmes, like the XJTLU Jincheng Financial Centre and the XJTLU Jincheng School of Cinematic Arts, will be created as XJTLU seeks cooperation with companies and other sectors.
+- More schools, institutes, labs and programmes will be created as XJTLU seeks cooperation with companies and other sectors.
 How can we extend partnerships and push them up to a high level?

 - Based on the foundation laid in the past decade, how will XJTLU attract more international students, promote the quality development of postgraduate education, and effectively carry out more meaningful research of great value and worth?

 These are our missions in the New Year, when of course we will face new topics of discussion and challenges to overcome!

 But now, as Christmas and New Year are coming, our time should be spent celebrating with our families and friends.
 And I’d like to take this moment to tell you how happy I am about the achievements all our students and staff members have made in the past year, and how grateful I am for what you have done for this university.

 Thanks for your trust and belief in XJTLU!
 Thanks for your efforts and wisdom!
 Thanks to our students for sharing the most important part of their lives with XJTLU!
 Thanks for the understanding, concern and support from our students’ parents and other sectors of society.
 Without you, there’d be no XJTLU as it is today!

 Ten years have passed and XJTLU will grow stronger and more mature.
 How I wish XJTLU will maintain its “heart” of a 10-year-old and explore its way into the indefinite future!